 What implications were there?

-First of all, the simple possibility of buying homologation specials was already thrilling; they were literally race cars you could drive in the city.
+First of all, the simple possibility of buying homologation specials was already thrilling.
+They were literally race cars you could drive in the city.
 Most of them came at huge price premiums compared to the regular ones, but they sold out quickly anyway especially because people just knew they would become high-valued collectibles soon.

-Secondly, such integration between race and city cars allowed automakers to improve the latter; those cars were great opportunities to research and to test new technologies in practice.
+Secondly, such integration between race and city cars allowed automakers to improve the latter.
+Those cars were great opportunities to research and to test new technologies in practice.
 Some solutions became part of the regular line, while others turned out to be too impractical and/or expensive for urban use and ended up scrapped.

-Thirdly, some of those cars did reach mass production and became city icons themselves: the Renault 5 Turbo had two “editions” and spawned the Clio V6 successor; Nissan created the R390 GT1 supercar, Porsche went on with its GT tradition; and the very first BMW M3 and Subaru Impreza STI were born as typical homologation specials.
+Thirdly, some of those cars did reach mass production and became city icons themselves.
+The Renault 5 Turbo had two “editions” and spawned the Clio V6 successor; Nissan created the R390 GT1 supercar, Porsche went on with its GT tradition; and the very first BMW M3 and Subaru Impreza STI were born as typical homologation specials.